Undline/UndChain/readme.md

     - The platform leverages decentralized systems to ensure user data remains secure and under their control.
 6. **AdCoin: The Native Token**

     - AdCoin is the native utility token for Pages, enabling a frictionless user experience.
-Users can choose to earn AdCoin by interacting with ads, assisting in **Mimic AI model training** (e.g., teaching AI how to draw or solve logical problems), or purchase it directly to support an ad-free browsing experience.
+Users can choose to earn AdCoin by interacting with ads, assisting in **Mimic AI model training** (e.g., teaching AI how to draw or solve logical problems), or swap with other in network tokens to support an ad-free browsing experience.
     - AdCoin integration across the network ensures seamless monetization options for creators and users alike.
 7. **Age Verification and Content Control**